fatehkabbani/zoomclone/README.md

-well the website not finish yet working on it
+still working on the website